Norway · tool

 Clothing

-- Waterproof and windproof jacketEssentialBergen is notoriously rainy and windy, even outside of winter.
+- Waterproof and windproof jacketEssentialBergen is famously rainy and windy, even outside of winter.

-- Warm layers (fleece, wool)EssentialTemperatures can be cool year-round, and layering is key for comfort.
+- Warm layers (fleece, wool)EssentialTemperatures can be cool year-round, and layers are key for adapting to changing weather.

 Electronics

-- Power adapterEssentialNorway uses Type C and F plugs (230V, 50Hz).
+- Universal travel adapterEssentialNorway uses Type C and F plugs (230V, 50Hz).

-- Portable power bankUseful for keeping devices charged during long days of sightseeing or hiking.
+- Portable power bankUseful for keeping your phone charged during long days of sightseeing and photography.

 Health & Safety

-- Personal medicationsEssentialPharmacies are available but may have limited hours.
+- Personal medicationsEssentialPharmacies (apotek) are available but may have limited hours.

-- Small first-aid kitFor minor scrapes from outdoor activities.
+- Small first-aid kitFor minor scrapes or blisters from walking.

-- Reusable water bottleEssentialTap water in Bergen is safe and excellent to drink.
+- Reusable water bottleEssentialTap water in Bergen is excellent and safe to drink.

-- CameraTo capture the stunning scenery and colorful wooden houses.
+- CameraTo capture the stunning scenery and colorful Bryggen wharf.

 Destination-specific tips

-- •Tap water is safe and delicious; bring a reusable bottle to save money and reduce waste.
+- •Tap water is safe and delicious; refill your reusable bottle to save money and reduce waste.

 Plan the rest of your Bergen trip